 Evaluating Existing Substances and the Chemicals Management Plan

 The Existing Substances Program prioritizes, and assesses substances that have been or are currently used in Canada as commercial substances or products, or are released into the Canadian environment on their own or as effluents, mixtures or contaminants and that pose risks to the health of Canadians and the environment.
-Within Environment Canada and Health Canada it represents the Government of Canada's expertise for the risk assessment of existing substances under the Canadian Environmental Protection Act,1999 (CEPA 1999).
+Within Environment and Climate Change Canada and Health Canada it represents the Government of Canada's expertise for the risk assessment of existing substances under the Canadian Environmental Protection Act,1999 (CEPA 1999).

 For information on risk assessment of existing substances under the Existing Substances Program, please consult the Chemical Substances Web site.